-It’s equipped with a RockShox fork with 100mm of travel and full Shimano XT groupset.
-This includes both the rear and the front derailleur, shifters, as well as brakes.
+It’s equipped with a RockShox fork with 100mm of travel and a mix of Shimano SLX/XT groupset.
+This includes the rear derailleur, shifters, as well as brakes.
 The brakes are hydraulic discs, which is as good as you can get on any price range.

 The cheaper models, depending on how much money exactly you are willing to spend, come with lower components.
 There are some Shimano SLX models, Shimano Deore, and even Shimano Altus and Acera models.
 These are not very good for serious riders, but for the right person, they will still be the perfect bikes.

 The individual models of the Ghost Kato Hardtail group might have some disadvantages.
 However, the whole group itself really has none.
 It’s tailored to suit riders with different preferences and leaves no one hanging.
 Take a closer look at the models and pick one if you like what you see.

 If you liked what Ghost Kato hardtail edition had to offer but you want more, you should check out the Ghost Lector line.
 This is a group of 7 models of XC Race bikes with light carbon and ultralightweight carbon frames.

 At the moment, the Lector series is split into two categories: the old Lector and the new Lector SuperFit 2020.
 The old category has 3 models, whereas the new one has 4.

 All 7 models come with front suspension.
 Most of the forks are RockShox with 100mm of travel, but the new series has 120 mm of travel.